jhudson8/react-backbone/tutorials/responsive-design/README.md

-This is a simple, progressive tutorial demonstrating managed events and mixin dependencies.
+This is a progressive tutorial demonstrating managed events and mixin dependencies.

 In a perfect world, responsive design can be handled only using CSS and media queries.
 But sometimes, you need to render differently based on a device profile.
 We will create a mixin which will set a state attribute called "profile" which will either be "large" or "small" based on the width of the component.